antidianuj/experiment_over_unet/README.md

-# Experimentations over U-Net in terms of Input
+# Experimentations over U-Net in terms of Processing Input

 I perform experimentations over application of different image processing operations on inputs to U-Net to observe variation in performance.
 Also, for inlusion of different operations as different modalities, I perform small variation in architecture of U-Net with basic binary crossentropy loss.